WhereJuly/60-1-oas-markdown-merger/packages/utilities/markdown-merger/.docs/design/classes-and-responsibilities.md

    - The `OASMarkdownMergerFacade` then passes the spec to the `MarkdownMergeProcessor`.
    - The `MarkdownMergeProcessor` iterates through each description field and checks if a merge command exists.
-   - For each description with a merge command, the `MarkdownMergeProcessor` loads the corresponding Markdown file and merges its content with the description.
+   - For each description with a merge command, the `MarkdownMergeProcessor` loads the corresponding Markdown file, translates its content to HTML, and merges it with the description.

 5. **Handling Errors:**